GuildCrafts/matrix/about.md

 - If you have the majority of Priority 4 skills then you'll probably be fielding multiple job offers.
 Nice work.
 - If you're a Pri 5 engineer, you should call us, we're hiring!
 - If you're a Pri 6, well, we would like to work for you, let us know when you're hiring.

-##### How should I not use this map?

-- Don't try and check off every single skill, and every single skill group.
-Remember, programming is about what you can figure out, not just what you know.
-- Don't use it to overwhelm yourself.
-Millions of people have developed these skills, and many of them are attainable in parallel.
-You'll get there!
-- Don't confuse it for the full picture.
-A map is not the territory.
-By definition it omits many details that you'll discover as you travel.
-- Don't use it as canonical truth.
-Develop your own authority over time.
-- Don't share outside the guild.
-- Don't let it stagnate.
-[Contribute resources, edits, bug fixes to it so others can benefit](https://github.com/GuildCrafts/matrix).